jeroennoten/Laravel-AdminLTE/README.md

             ]);
         });
     }
 }
 ```

-The configuration options are the same as in the static configuration files.
+The configuration options for a menu item are the same explained previously.

-A more practical example that actually uses translations and the database:
+Here is a more practical example that uses translations and the database:

 ```php
 public function boot(Dispatcher $events)